parkermac/LO/extract/tef/README.md

 Output: LO_output/extract/[gtagex]/tef/bulk_[\*]/[sect name].p

-These are pickled dicts with keys: ['salt', 'salt2', [other variables], 'q', 'ot', 'qnet', 'fnet', 'ssh'] where 'salt', 'q', and etc. are matrices of shape (362, 30) meaning that it is one per day, at Noon, after tidal-averaging, with nan-days on the ends cut off.
+These are pickled dicts with keys: ['salt', 'salt2', [other variables], 'q', 'ot', 'qnet', 'fnet', 'ssh'] where 'salt', 'q', and etc. are matrices of shape (363, 30) meaning that it is one per day, at Noon, after tidal-averaging, with nan-days on the ends cut off.
 The 30 is the number of "bulk" bins, so many might be filled with nan's.
-All variables have been tidally averaged and subsampled to one per day (at noon UTC).

 ---